aidanm0322-del/comp163-personal-portfolio/README.md

 I used AI to help me debug the code when certain parts weren't working, like when my 17 was printing, it was not prim,e but it is indeed a prime number.
 I also had AI break down to me how to use the print("", end="") statement.

+Assignment 6
+This is a program that takes contact information that is inputted of any type of way and converts and outputs it in a certian way that makes eveything alined and look neat.